-You’ve got your notes and your textbooks, and you’ve got a head full of equations and theories.
+You’ve got your notes, your textbooks and a head full of equations and theories.
 But once you step out of the classroom, what then?
-One way to apply those theories is to do research.
-The College of Engineering Undergraduate Research Program gives you an opportunity to earn up to $1,000 for each semester so you can do just that.
+One way to apply those theories before you step foot into the work world and also impress a potential employer is to get involved in the College of Engineering Undergraduate Research Program.

 What this means to you

 Undergraduate research generally begins during your junior or senior year, though freshmen and sophomores are eligible if a faculty researcher will agree to support them.
 In addition to gaining marketable applied engineering skills, you’ll have the opportunity to work with research faculty and graduate students, make your own research contributions and gain a true flavor of what it is to be an engineer.
 For your efforts, you will be paid $10/hour up to $1,000 (approx. 10 hours/week), an income that has no bearing on your College of Engineering Scholarships.

 Undergraduate Research in the News

 - Transcription app earns students seat at Silicon Valley table June 14, 2016

 - Thermal management research earns top award at Spring forum June 6, 2016

 - Civil engineering students sweep top spots at state poster competition May 10, 2016